 - Scroll down and toggle USB debugging

-Also, I would recommend you to tick “always allow” for the “Allow USB Debugging” pop-up.
+I would recommend you to tick “Always allow” for the “Allow USB Debugging” pop-up.
 Thus, you won’t have to repeatedly deal with the permission box.

-Keep in mind that all these Android screen mirroring apps need a strong internet connection if you’re going for the wireless option.
-Also, both platforms should be on a single Wi-Fi to cast Android wirelessly.
-If you want to mirror Android without an internet connection, you’ll have to go for the USB connection option.
+Keep in mind that Android screen mirroring apps need a strong internet connection if you’re going for the wireless option.
+Also, both platforms should share a single Wi-Fi to cast Android wirelessly.
+That being said, users can also view their phone screen on PC via a USB cable.

 - AirDroid (Wireless)